fxnicolas/emberglow/docs/index.md

 # Welcome to EmberGlow

-EmberGlow is a new project.
+Documentation site template for a future project.

 ## Commands